Adoption Process

 -

-We require that kittens be adopted in pairs.
-We will, however, consider adopting a solo kitten to a family that already has a young companion animal (cat or small dog) in the home.
+Research has shown that solo kittens do not thrive well alone.
+We require that kittens be adopted in pairs unless there is a similarly aged companion in residence that has been tested for FIV and leukemia.
+We will consider adopting a solo kitten to a family that already has a young companion animal (cat or small dog) in the home.

 -

-We do not adopt kittens until they are spayed or neutered.
+We do not adopt kittens until they are spayed or neutered at 3 lbs.

 -

-Kittens are generally available for adoption at 8 - 12 weeks of age.
+Kittens are generally available for adoption at 12 weeks of age.
+Cats are considered kittens until 12 months of age.

 Meeting Our Cats